In this article, you can learn how to read microexpressions on people’s faces and boost your emotional intelligence.

 How to read microexpressions

 Let’s get started.
 You may already know some facial expressions (such as those for happiness or sadness), but what, for example, does the facial expression of contempt look like?
+Please take a guess:

 Before you can identify the basic emotions and the associated facial expressions under fast-speed conditions, you need to store strong visual representations of each of them in your memory.